Background to Learn

-The Congregational Learning Review gave rise to a series of consultations with congregations and Presbyteries in the areas of adult education, learning disabilities, children & young people, rural church and eldership.
+The Congregational Learning Review gave rise to a series of consultations with congregations and Presbyteries in the areas of adult education, learning disabilities, children & young people, rural church, and eldership.
 The consultations formed our guiding values and will shape the development of resources and services the Council will provide.

-Helping congregations connect with one another to strengthen belonging, growth and mutual encouragement.
+Helping congregations connect with one another to strengthen belonging, growth, and mutual encouragement.
 Connection will help develop confidence in many areas of church life, plus encourage the sharing of local skills and resources.

 The Council seeks to inspire and encourage active participation in discipleship and mission through collaboration with local congregations and leading practitioners.
-We aim to deliver events, resources and online material that help invigorate and inspire our congregations.
+We aim to deliver events, resources, and online material that help invigorate and inspire our congregations.

 The Learn initiative seeks to reach as many congregations in the Church of Scotland as possible.
 The General Assembly of 2013 instructed the Mission & Discipleship Council to establish a formal network of Congregational Learning Facilitators.
-Following a series of successful consultations it was discerned that such a network could not currently be sustained within our Presbyteries, and did not take fully into account the uniqueness of each Presbytery and congregation.
-In response to that, the Council has established Learn which will produce learning and discipleship materials through three core activities: events, publications and online material.
-By focusing our resources, energy and staff time on these core activities the Council will deliver quality resources for use in local congregations.
+Following a series of successful consultations, it was discerned that such a network could not currently be sustained within our Presbyteries, and did not take fully into account the uniqueness of each Presbytery and congregation.
+In response to that, the Council has established Learn, which will produce learning and discipleship materials through three core activities: events, publications, and online material.
+By focusing our resources, energy, and staff time on these core activities the Council will deliver quality resources for use in local congregations.
 These will be made available throughout our Presbyteries, ensuring that every congregation is able to access the work of the Council.

-As already highlighted in this working plan, Learn seeks to connect, resource, inspire local congregations for discipleship and learning.
+As already highlighted in this working plan, Learn seeks to connect, resource, and inspire local congregations for discipleship and learning.
 Both the Review and subsequent consultations highlighted key principles for this area of work, which include:

 - Growing in Christ